Jordan Rhodes: Senior team

 Rhodes was included in the full Scotland squad for their match against Cyprus at the Antonis Papadopoulos Stadium in Larnaca on 11 November 2011, as a reward for his October form for Huddersfield and the under-21s.
 He was an 87th-minute substitute for Jamie Mackie and had a stinging shot parried by the Cyprus goalkeeper in injury time.
 Scotland won the match 2–1.
 Rhodes said to the press after the game, "It was never in doubt I would be sticking with Scotland.
 I'm Scottish through and through.
 I had all the jerseys as a kid and grew up watching Scotland."

 Rhodes made his first start for the Scots in the friendly against Australia at Easter Road.
 He marked the occasion with a goal, a superb header to draw Scotland level, after Mark Bresciano opened the scoring for the Australians.
 Scotland went on to win 3–1 with an own goal from Jason Davidson and a third from Ross McCormack.

+Personal life

+Rhodes is married to Emma, with whom he had a son in 2018.